thousandbrainsproject/tbp.monty/rfcs/0000_intelligent_resampling.md

 1. How can we realign hypotheses to model points for robustness to noise and distortions?
 2. How can we implement and test resampling informed by out-of-reference-frame movement?
-3. How can we use prediction errors in off-object observations to eliminate hypotheses?
+3. How can we use prediction errors to eliminate hypotheses?

 ## How can we realign hypotheses to model points for robustness to noise and distortions?